readthedocs/blog/sphinx-search-as-you-type.rst

   Analytics is always helpful to know what your users are actually looking for in your docs.
 - **Search Results Ordered By Most Viewed Pages**:
   It would be much more useful if the most viewed pages are shown first in the search results.
+- **Search Inside Sections**:
+  It would be good if users have the option to get the search results from a particular section of the documentation.
+  (`readthedocs/readthedocs-sphinx-search#23`_).

 Contributors Wanted
 -------------------